-- 1. What is market segmentation?
-What are its bases? - b).
-What are the benefits of market segmentation? - 2.
-Discuss the strategies to be followed in different stages of PLC with suitable examples. - 3.
+9. Exp lain the porters five forces analysis of competition [10M] 10. ex plain the qualities required by marketing manager.
+[10M] TINITE TIT 1 UNIT-III 1. , [10] / [1 b).
+What are the benefits of market segmentation?
+[10M] 2.
+Discuss the strategies to be followed in different stages of PLC with suitable examples.
+[10M] 3.]
 Marketing segmentation is very useful for effecting marketing of any product".
-Elaborate. - 4.
-What are the bases of segmentation?
-Illustrate your answer with suitable examples. - 5.
-Explain with examples the Psychographic and Behavioural bases of market segmentation - (b) What do you understand by market targeting and positioning? - 6.
-Explain different stages of new product development with suitable examples. - 7.
-Justify how PLC is a tool for marketing strategy - 8.
-Briefly explain target market, how should differentiating and positioning? - 9.
-Explain segmentation, targeting and positioning for a new product lip-stick for men. - 10. what are the stages in new product
+Elaborate.
+[10M] 4 What are the bases of segmentation?
+Illustrate your answer with suitable examples.
+[10M] 5 a) Explain with examples the Psychographic and Behavioural bases of market segmentat ion (b) What do you understand by market targeting and positioning?
+[10M] 6 Explain different stages of new product development with suitable examples.
+[10M] 7 Justify how PLC is a tool for marketing strategy [10M] 8 Briefly explain target market, how should differentiating and positioning?
+[10M] 9 Explain segmentation, targeting and positioning for a new product lip-stick for men.
+[10M] 10 what are the stages in new product [10M] UNIT-IV 1.
+Explain the different methods of pricing [10M] 2. a) What are the objectives of pricing? (b) Explain the price skimming and penetration strategies [10M] 3.
+Explain the concept of integrated marketing communication.
+[10M] 4.
+Explain the concept of pricing and non-pricing competition.
+[10M] 5.
+Discuss managing the sales force with suitable examples.
+[10M]

-UNIT-IV

-- 1. Explain the different methods of pricing - 2. a) What are the objectives of pricing? - (b) Explain the price skimming and penetration strategies - 3.
-Explain the concept of integrated marketing communication. - 4.
-Explain the concept of pricing and non-pricing competition. - 5.
-Discuss managing the sales force with suitable examples. - 6.
-Explain the following pricing strategies and their suitability in marketing. - (a) Skimming the new pricing strategy. - (b) Penetrating pricing strategy.

-- 7. What are the precautions to be taken while taking pricing decisions and also brief out various methods of pricing? - 8.
-Discuss about the promotion mix. - 9.
+6. Explain the following pricing strategies and their suitability in marketing. (a) Skimming the new pricing strategy. (b) Penetrating pricing strategy.
+[10M] 7.
+7. What are the precautions to be taken while taking pricing decisions and also brief out varied methods of pricing?
+[10M] 8.
+Discuss about the promotion mix.
+[10M] 9.
 What do you mean by sales force management?
-Discuss the selection process of sales force - 10.
-Explain the difference between sales force and personnel selling

-UNIT-V

-- 1. How do you organize, evaluate and control the marketing activities in marketing fast moving consumer goods? - 2.
-Discuss rural marketing and its features. - 3.
-Briefly explain the managing the marketing efforts. - 4.
-Discuss marketing audit and its types. - 5.
-Why social responsibility is important in marketing? - 6.
-Discuss the concept of socially responsible marketing. - 7.
-Definition and Features of Rural Marketing. - 8.
-What are the characteristic's and challenges of rural marketing? - 9.
-Define marketing audit and its process. - 10. a) Marketing audit - b) Rural marketing
+Discuss the selection process of sales for rce [10M 10. .
+Explain the difference between sales force and personnel selling [10M] UNIT-V 1.
+How do you organize, evaluate and control the marketing activities in marketing fast mor ving consumer goods?
+[10M] 2.
+Discuss rural marketing and its features.
+[10M] 3.
+Briefly explain the managing the marketing efforts.
+[10M] 4.
+Discuss marketing audit and its types.
+[10M] 5.
+Why social responsibility is important in marketing?
+[10M] 6.
+Discuss the concept of socially responsible marketing.
+[10M] 7.
+Definition and Features of Rural Marketing.
+[10M] 8.
+What are the characteristic's and challenges of rural marketing?
+[10M] 9.
+Define marketing audit and its process.
+[10M] 10 . a)] Explain Marketing audit b) Explain Rural marketing [10M]